dedalesha/betfairapi/README.md

 - [X] R4: Do not serialize unset fieds in requests, e.g. {"filter":{"textQuery":null
 - [X] F12: Add Drools
 - [ ] F13: Run a single dRule against a real Betfair entity
-- [ ] R5: Get rid of boilerplate from generators
 - [X] R6: Split into maven submodules: api, api-generators, drools ...
+- [ ] R7: Do not log login call, but somehow still reuse the jax-rs client, if possible